 Example 2.
 A gearbox driving a conveyor is a critical machine and a Stage 2 defect could be monitored until it reached Stage 3.
 It would then depend on the location of the bearing, Input Shaft, Intermediate or Output Shaft, the rate of deterioration and the nature of the fault; Raceway, Rolling Element or Cage; as to how urgently the bearing needed to be replaced and how often the machine needed to be monitored.

 Modern vibration analysis provides a means of identifying bearing faults, at various stages in the progression to failure, by breaking up the vibrations into their component frequencies.
 Generally, the appearance of fault signatures progresses from very high to lower frequencies as deterioration progresses and the patterns produced in the spectra are recognisable to properly trained vibration analysts and their development can be trended.
-The stages defined below are based on accepted industry practice and it is by clearly defining which stage of failure a bearing is at, that an analyst can prompt maintenance staff to take appropriate and
+The stages defined below are based on accepted industry practice and it is by clearly defining which stage of failure a bearing is at, that an analyst can prompt maintenance staff to take appropriate and timely action.